 I love the simplicity and timeless beauty of white subway tile.
 The price fit well into our budget.

-The tile inset in the upper cubby is my favorite part of the room so far! 😍
+The dark gray and white patterned tile inset in the upper cubby is my favorite part of the room so far!

 I honestly can’t wait to show you the afters of this room.
 We are so close to the finish line.
 But first, we have a few more things to cross off the list such as shiplap-ing the walls, building the vanity, making the mirrors, making the chandelier and what I’m most excited about DIY’ing…the concrete countertops!